Trump Announces Bahrain, Israel peace Deal - UrduPoint

 Trump Announces Bahrain, Israel 'peace Deal'

-US President Donald Trump announced Friday a "peace deal" between Israel and Bahrain, which becomes the second Arab country to settle with its former foe in just the last few weeks
+US President Donald Trump announced Friday a "peace deal" between Israel and Bahrain, which becomes the second Arab country to settle with its former foe in less than a month

-Washington, (APP - UrduPoint / Pakistan Point News - 11th Sep, 2020 ):US President Donald Trump announced Friday a "peace deal" between Israel and Bahrain, which becomes the second Arab country to settle with its former foe in just the last few weeks.
+Washington (APP - UrduPoint / Pakistan Point News - 12th Sep, 2020 ):US President Donald Trump announced Friday a "peace deal" between Israel and Bahrain, which becomes the second Arab country to settle with its former foe in less than a month.

 "Another HISTORIC breakthrough today!
 Our two GREAT friends Israel and the Kingdom of Bahrain agree to a Peace Deal - the second Arab country to make peace with Israel in 30 days!"
 Trump tweeted.